qdm12/gluetun/README.md

 - OpenVPN reconnects automatically on failure
 - Docker healthcheck pings the DNS 1.1.1.1 to verify the connection is up
 - Unbound DNS runs *without root*
-- OpenVPN can run *without root* but this disallows OpenVPN reconnecting, it can be set with `NONROOT=yes`
+- OpenVPN runs *without root* by default.
+You can run it with root with the environment variable `NONROOT=no`
 - Connect your LAN devices
   - HTTP Web proxy *tinyproxy*
   - SOCKS5 proxy *shadowsocks* (better as it does UDP too)